EsmaeelNabil/NetworkRetry-RetrofitAdapter/README.md

 ## customization :
-- to provide a new design for the screen that shows by default create a [no_internet_view](https://github.com/EsmaeelNabil/NetworkRetry-RetrofitAdapter/blob/master/NetworkRetryCallAdapter/src/main/res/layout/no_internet_view.xml) xml layout file with the added ui components
+##### to provide a new design for the screen that shows by default
+- create a [no_internet_view](https://github.com/EsmaeelNabil/NetworkRetry-RetrofitAdapter/blob/master/NetworkRetryCallAdapter/src/main/res/layout/no_internet_view.xml) xml layout file with the added ui components
-- `but` make sure the file has the same `name` and view's `types` and `id` ar the same as well 😁.
+- make sure the file has the same `name` and view's `types` and `id` ar the same as well 😁.